Scotland Study Abroad Program at the University of St. Andrews

 The following housing options are available during your semester or year abroad.

-- Standard catered room (John Burnet, McIntosh, St. Regulus, St. Salvator’s, University Hall)
+- Standard catered room (John Burnet, McIntosh, St. Regulus, St. Salvator's, University Hall, Andrew Melville Hall)

-- En-suite catered room (John Burnet Annex, David Russell Apts.- limited meal plan with option to purchase lunch card)
+- En-suite catered room (John Burnet Annex, Agnes Blackadder, David Russell Apts: limited meal plan with option to purchase lunch)

-- En-suite self-catered room (David Russell Apts., New Hall, Fife Park Apts.)
+- En-suite self-catered room (David Russell Apts., Agnes Blackadder, Fife Park Apts.)